creativelifeform/three-nebula/README.md

 There are a few NPM scripts in the root package.json:

 - `build` - Builds the module and writes the code into `./build/three-nebula.js`
-- `docs` - Serves the docs at http://localhost:8080
 - `docs:build` - Copies the latest build to `./docs/js` and builds the API reference docs
 - `test` - Runs all specs
 - `test:only <spec>` - Runs a specific spec